open-telemetry/opentelemetry-python/README.md

 ## Python Version Support Addition and Removal

 This project supports the latest Python versions.
-As new Python versions are released, support for them is added and as Python versions are deprecated, support for them is removed.
+As new Python versions are released, support for them is added and as old Python versions reach their end of life, support for them is removed.

-We add support for new Python versions as soon as possible after they become stable.
+We add support for new Python versions as no later than 3 months after they become stable.

-We remove support for old Python versions 6 months after they reach their [end of life](https://endoflife.date/python).
+We remove support for old Python versions 6 months after they reach their [end of life](https://devguide.python.org/devcycle/#end-of-life-branches).

 ## Documentation